WikGitHub/Anomaly-Detection/README.md

 - The encoder aspect is responsible for compressing the input data into a latent-space representation.
 - The decoder aspect is responsible for reconstructing the input data from the latent-space representation.

+## Dataset
+The dataset used in this project is the [MIT-BIH Arrhythmia Database](https://physionet.org/content/mitdb/1.0.0/).
+This dataset contains 48 half-hour excerpts of two-channel ambulatory ECG recordings, obtained from 47 subjects studied by the BIH Arrhythmia Laboratory between 1975 and 1979.
+The recordings were digitized at 360 samples per second per channel with 11-bit resolution over a 10 mV range.
+Two or more cardiologists independently annotated each record; disagreements were resolved to obtain the computer-readable reference annotations for each beat (approximately 110,000 annotations in all) included with the database.

 ## Requirements
 To use the Anomaly Detector Autoencoder, you need the following dependencies: